Andhaka: Shiva Purana

 In the Shiva Purana, when Shiva was meditating on Mount Mandara, Parvati was in a playful mood and covered Shiva's eyes.
-This caused the whole universe to become covered in darkness.
+This caused the whole universe to become shrouded in darkness.
 The sweat that oozed out of Parvati's hands, due to touching Shiva's powerful third eye, fell to the ground and created a horrible looking and blind boy.
-Parvati was terrified on seeing him, but Shiva rebuked her, claiming that since he was born due to their physical contact, he was their child.
+Parvati was terrified on seeing him, but Shiva scolded her, claiming that since he was born due to their physical contact, he was their child.

 When the demon king Hiraṇyākṣa performed penance to please Shiva in order to beget a child, Shiva gifted the boy to him and named him Andhaka due to his blindness.
 After Hiraṇyākṣa's death by Varaha (avatar of Vishnu), Andhaka became the new king, but was not regarded as an Asura since he was born of the Devas.
 Disowned by majority of his clan, he performed a severe penance to please Brahmā.
 Brahmā thus appeared to him and offered him a boon.
 Andhaka requested that Brahmā give and make divine vision and immortality.
-Brahmā granted Andhaka these wishes, but warned him that he could still be killed by Shiva.
+Brahmā fulfilled Andhaka these wishes, but warned him that he could still be killed by Shiva.
 Andhaka went back to his kingdom and subdued all his opponents as well as the Devas.

-Andhaka asked his minister if there was anyone who could match him in strength, majesty and riches.
-The minister informed him that he did not have the company of a beautiful woman.
+Andhaka asked his minister if there was anyone who could equal him in strength, grandeur and riches.
+The minister told him that he did not have the companionship of a beautiful woman.
 The world's most beautiful woman, he explained, was Parvati, who belonged to a matted ascetic who lived on Mount Kailāśa.
 Andhaka was advised that if he wished to be truly matchless, he should possess her.
 Andhaka sent a messenger to Shiva with the demand to hand over his wife.
 Andhaka attacked Shiva with his greatest warriors, but they were defeated by Shiva's army.

 One day, when Shiva was performing meditation in forest, Andhaka thought of attacking Mandar mountain.
-Terrible war took place between gods and danavs.
+Fierce war took place between gods and danavs.